xmake-io/xmake-docs/features/autogen.md

 └── FMResultSet.m
 ```

-There are no any make-like files in it's project directory.

-We uses xmake to build it directly as a ios static library:
+You can see that there aren't any make-like files in the project directory.
+"Whatever will we do?"
+I think you know.
+We can use Xmake to build it directly as a iOS static library:

 ```bash
 $ xmake f -p iphoneos; xmake
 ```

-The output results are:
+The output is:

 ```
 xmake.lua not found, scanning files ..